lacps/lacps.github.io/04-mailing-list.md

 <h3>Carnivorous Plant Clubs</h3>

-Other active CP clubs in North America
+Other active CP clubs in North America include the following:
 <ul><li><a href="http://www.bacps.org">Bay Area Carnivorous Plant Society</a></li> <li><a href="http://www.necps.org">New England Carnivorous Plant Society</a></li><li><a href="http://umcps.net">Upper Midwest Carnivorous Plant Society</a></li><li><a href="http://www.sandiegocarnivorousplantsociety.com/">San Diego Carnivorous Plant Society</a></li></ul>

+<h3>Other CP Resources</h3>

 For yet more verbiage and photos to feed your carnivorous plant frenzy, any of the following could fit the bill:
 <ul>